Kennethochiyeng/FIFAI/index.md

 What we have completed or tried to complete:
 * We have conclusively decided our final project goal which is to predict the result of an English Premier League (EPL) soccer match.
   * This was changed from predicting the scoreline of an EPL soccer match.
-* We will likely use the dataset from [Football-data](https://www.football-data.co.uk/englandm.php).
+* We have decided to use the dataset from [Football-data](https://www.football-data.co.uk/englandm.php).
-  * The dataset only contains data till the 18-19 season, so we might have to train our data using the old data and test it on season 19-20.
+  * This dataset is the original, up-to-date dataset that some of the other datasets sourced their information from.
   * The dataset also contains a lot of irrelevant information that we will have to remove.
 * Completed our introduction and related works sections.